Recurring Saturday Night Live characters and sketches introduced 1998–99: Hello Dolly

 An Ana Gasteyer sketch.
+Hello Dolly is a Home Shopping Network program hosted by Irish doll collector Deana Nolan-Gray (Gasteyer).
+She interviews other Irish doll enthusiasts, usually played by the guest host.
+The dolls displayed by the two for purchase are unusually inappropriate, such as "Jist Playin'", a boy doll playing with his mom's makeup and has lipstick over his face, and "Oopz", a girl doll in a full-body cast who is on a liquid diet.
 Debuted October 3, 1998.

 The How Do You Say?
 Ah, Yes, Show

 This sketch was furnished as a talk show featuring Chris Kattan as Antonio Banderas, the show's host.
 Kattan portrayed Banderas as a naïve chauvinist whose only objective was to seduce every female guest into sleeping with him, using his well-documented sex appeal and shaky-at-best mastery of the English language (as evidenced in the show's title).
 In the show, Banderas was always backed up by his three-man mariachi band, who aside from performing the musical duties on the show, constantly begged Banderas not to unbutton or remove his shirt, for it would be "too sexy".
-Guest host Jennifer Love Hewitt, who was put off by his advances, questioned his amorous behaviour by asking "Aren't you married to Melanie Griffith?"
+Jennifer Love Hewitt played a guest who was put off by his advances and questioned his amorous behavior by asking, "Aren't you married to Melanie Griffith?"
 His response was "Si.
 I am betrothed to her.
 She is, eh, how do you say?
 Ah, yes, old and not here."
 Drew Barrymore did appear in a sketch as Melanie Griffith.
 Debuted October 17, 1998.